xKarol/photos-web/README.md

 ## ❔ About

-This project is a monorepo that contains a frontend and a backend application for a photo portfolio website.
-The frontend application is built with Next.js.
-The backend is built with Express.js.
+This project is a web application built with Next.js and Express.js.
+The Photo Portfolio Page serves as a platform to showcase and highlight photography work.
+It provides a visually appealing and interactive way for visitors to explore portfolio and get a glimpse into creative vision.

 ### 🔍 Prerequisites